anitoanto/alus-package/README.md

 ##### Please see the articles mentioned in Academic references and Acknowledgements that are to be cited for any usage of the code and/or data.

 #### ACADEMIC REFERENCES TO BE CITED:
-1. Anito Anto, Linda Rose Jimson, Tanya Rose, Mohammed Jafrin, Mahesh Raveendranatha Panicker, “Software Package for Automated Analysis of Lung Ultrasound Videos,” (Under Review) arXiv link: https://arxiv.org/abs/2208.00620
+1. Anito Anto, Linda Rose Jimson, Tanya Rose, Mohammed Jafrin, Mahesh Raveendranatha Panicker, “SPAALUV: Software Package for Automated Analysis of Lung Ultrasound Videos,” (Under Review) arXiv link: https://arxiv.org/abs/2208.00620

 2. Jinu Joseph, Mahesh Raveendranatha Panicker, Yale Tung Chen, Kesavadas Chandrasekharan, Vimal Chacko Mondy, Anoop Ayyappan, Jineesh Valakkada and Kiran Vishnu Narayan, “covEcho-Resource Constrained Lung Ultrasound Video Analysis Tool for Faster Triaging and Active Learning”, (Under Review). arXiv link: https://arxiv.org/abs/2206.10183